 About Christopher Kanan

 I’m a tenured Associate Professor of Computer Science at the University of Rochester.
 I have secondary appointments in Brain and Cognitive Sciences, The Goergen Institute for Data Science, and The Center for Visual Science.
 My lab’s main focus is basic research in deep learning, especially prerequisite capabilities for artificial general intelligence (AGI).
 I have worked on deep continual learning, multi-modal scene understanding, visual question answering, medical computer vision (computational pathology and radiology), self-supervised learning, semantic segmentation, object recognition, object detection, active vision, object tracking, and more.
-Beyond machine learning, I also have a background in cognitive science, primate vision, theoretical neuroscience, and eye tracking.
+Beyond AI, I also have a background in cognitive science, primate vision, theoretical neuroscience, and eye tracking.

 Previously, I was a tenured Associate Professor in the Carlson Center for Imaging Science at the Rochester Institute of Technology (RIT).
 At RIT, I co-founded the Center for Human-aware AI (CHAI), and I served as its Associate Director for four years.
 I was also a member of RIT’s McNair Scholars Advisory Board, part of RIT’s Division of Diversity and Inclusion.
 From 2019 – 2022, I was a visiting professor at Cornell Tech in New York City, where I taught a course on Deep Learning for four years to about 100 graduate students annually.